If you want to help ill or injured people get moving again and manage their pain, you might consider a career in physical therapy.

 Kentucky has three accredited physical therapy programs, at the University of Kentucky, Bellarmine University, and Western Kentucky University.
 UK offers its DPT program at its Lexington campus and at the Center of Excellence in Rural Health in Hazard.

-Demand for physical therapists in Kentucky is expected to grow 22.9 percent from 2016 to 2026, making them the second-fastest growing occupation in Kentucky requiring a professional or doctoral degree.*
+Demand for physical therapists in Kentucky is expected to grow 16.62 percent from 2018 to 2028.

 Getting care from a physical therapist assistant can reduce the overall cost of physical therapy care.
 A physical therapist must evaluate a patient and design a plan of care, but the assistant can provide much of the treatment, under the therapist’s direction.